Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 1.png" width="600">

-If the one-shot is held for less time than the One-Shot Term, but a keycode is tapped in between, it behave like a regular modifier.
+If the one-shot is held for less time than the One-Shot Term, but a keycode is tapped in between, it behaves like a regular modifier.

 <img src="png/OSoS 3.png" width="600">